 The Hague Central Station area

 The Hague Central Station is right in the middle of the city centre of The Hague.
-So why not take a day trip from Amsterdam by train?
+Here is why you should take a day trip from Amsterdam by train!

 The Hague is a small city on the west coast of the Netherlands.
 This coastal town is the perfect destination for a weekend getaway.
 But even if you just have a day or even an afternoon, you can still see a lot of the Hague!